pypm/home/docs/studies/index.md

 These show results from analyses prepared for the [COVID-19 Forecast Hub](https://covid19forecasthub.org/), in coordination with the US CDC.

-Following a period of steady decline in cases, most states now show a plateau or the start of a growth phase.

-Vaccination is well underway.
-Plots for each state show how natural and vaccination immunity is playing a role to bring infections down.

-The analysis accounts for the rapid growth of the B117 variant, having an advantage in growth rate of about 8% per day.
-The future growth of cases in states depends on a race between vaccination and the B117 variant and on the social distancing measures in force.
-Assuming future behaviour remains the same as current behaviour, a return to growth is likely in most states in the coming weeks.
-For those states with genomic screening data, the forecasts are much better established.

 [![uc](usa_uc_2020-11-15.png)](usa_uc_2020-11-15.gif)

-Click on the above image to see a time lapse animation of how COVID-19 spread through the USA.
+Click on the above image to see a time lapse animation of how COVID-19 spread through the USA in 2020.
 The colors indicate the fraction of the population in each state who are contagious.
 The scale is logrithmic: a difference of 1 unit corresponds to a factor of 10 in the contagious fraction.
 The above still image is the snapshot for November 15.